LukeGrahamLandry/franca/docs/annotations.md

 - `get_fields` gives a list of struct fields which have a `nullable_tag` field.
 - in a macro you might find a `Decl` or `StructLiteralP` ast node which holds a `Binding` which has a `nullable_tag` field.

+The annotations are not automatically included in your runtime binary, but since comptime code can generate arbitrary data structures, you can choose to embed any information you want.

 ## Real Usecases

 - asking the compiler for special treatment without adding new syntax (see builtins below)